tawnyalee/C769-ROM3/_sources/task2_ROM3.md

 </blockquote>
    </p>

 **Goals** and **objectives** are very similar.
 Goals are broader, defining the end you are trying to achieve (e.g., improving customer service).
 You need at least one goal.
 Objectives are more specific, often measurable steps supporting the goal (e.g., real-time inventory updates for customers).
 Goals and objectives can be considered high-level and mid-management tasks, respectively. **Deliverables** are tangible tasks supporting the objectives (e.g., an inventory status screen reporting real-time inventory to customers).

 ## G: Project Timeline with Milestones

 :::{sidebar} Watch
 <iframe src="https://wgu.hosted.panopto.com/Panopto/Pages/Embed.aspx?id=a1daad4d-43f7-40e5-86be-ab7fe69ab76b&autoplay=false&offerviewer=true&showtitle=true&showbrand=true&captions=true&interactivity=all" title="G and H: Timeline & Outcome" frameborder="0" style="border: 1px solid #464646;" allowfullscreen allow="autoplay" class ="center" alt= "Title screen for the video.">
 </iframe>
-This video was made for ROM2, but is relevant to ROM3.
+We created this video for ROM2, but it is relevant to ROM3.
 :::

 Create a table providing the *Duration*, *Projected start date*, and *Anticipated end date* for each milestone and deliverable.
 No additional information is needed.